-The actuary is strongly encouraged to prepare Exhibit B in the exact format shown in the Statement of Actuarial Opinion Instructions with no items deleted and write-in lines not inserted.
+The actuary is required by the NAIC to prepare Exhibit B in the exact format shown in the Statement of Actuarial Opinion Instructions with no items deleted and write-in lines not inserted.

 The information obtained in items 1 through 4 and 6 normally is disclosed elsewhere in the SAO.
 It has been added to Exhibit B in order to facilitate the capture of certain information in the company's electronic data filing.